Kingston Fossil Plant coal fly ash slurry spill: Legal actions and criticism of TVA and EPA

+Health effects on workers

-A number of workers suffered health effects in the years following the spill at the cleanup site.
-As early as 2012, workers began to report illnesses that they believed were caused by the cleanup, and by the ten year anniversary of the event, hundreds of workers had been sickened and more than 30 had died.
+Numerous workers suffered health effects in the years following the spill at the cleanup site.
+As early as 2012, workers began to report illnesses that they believed were caused by the cleanup, and by the ten-year anniversary of the event, hundreds of workers had been sickened, and more than 30 had died.
 In 2013, 50 workers and their families filed a lawsuit against contractor Jacobs Engineering.
-They were represented by Knoxville lawyer James K. Scott.
-This lawsuit was dismissed by judge Thomas A. Varlan, chief justice for the U.S. District Court for the Eastern District of Tennessee the following year.
-This ruling was reversed by the U.S. Court of Appeals for the Sixth Circuit after evidence was discovered that Jacobs Engineering had misled the workers about the dangers of coal ash.
-A federal jury ruled in favor of the workers seeking compensation in November 2018.
-The ruling held that Jacobs Engineering had failed to keep the workers safe from environmental hazards, and had misled them about the dangers of coal ash, mainly by claiming that extra protective equipment, such as masks and protective clothing, was unnecessary.
+This lawsuit was dismissed by Judge Varlan the following year.
+This ruling was reversed by the U.S. Court of Appeals for the Sixth Circuit in 2015 after evidence was discovered that Jacobs Engineering had misled the workers about the dangers of coal ash.
+A federal jury ruled in favor of the workers seeking compensation on November 7, 2018.
+The ruling held that Jacobs Engineering had failed to keep the workers safe from environmental hazards and had misled them about the dangers of coal ash, mainly by claiming that extra protective equipment, such as masks and protective clothing, was unnecessary.

 Despite the ruling, Jacobs Engineering has maintained that it acted appropriately.
 Tom Bock, the top Jacobs safety officer on-site, claimed that many of the accusations about the cleanup effort and safety of the workers were false or contained misinformation.
 An attorney for Jacobs Engineering also claimed that the company had not been found liable for the illnesses contracted by the workers.
+On May 18, 2022, the Sixth Circuit Court of Appeals rejected a claim by Jacobs Engineering that the company was immune from lawsuits since it was contracted by a federal agency.
+The ruling also found that TVA was not immune from legal actions either.
 TVA has also denied wrongdoing in the case, but in September 2019 a TVA board member was reported to have told a U.S. Senate committee that he would not allow a member of his family to clean up coal ash without a dust mask.

-In a phase two of the trial, the Kingston clean-up workers will be able to seek damages.
-In April 2020, 52 workers rejected a $10 million settlement offered by Jacobs Engineering.